What are the Different Types of IPOs in India?

 Fixed Price Issue

 During the fixed-price IPO process, the company and its underwriters assess the company's assets, liabilities, and other financial aspects.
-They then use these numbers to determine a price per issue to raise the required funds.
+These numbers determine a price per issue to raise the required funds.
 The set price per issue is printed on the order paper.
 The order document justifies the pricing using both qualitative and quantitative elements.
 The demand for securities is only known after the offering has closed.
 Fixed-price products have large oversubscription levels, perhaps by several hundred times.

 Book Building Issue

-Compared to Western nations, the notion of book-building is novel in India.
-The price of the book-building issue is discovered during the first public offering (IPO).
+The concept of book-building is new in India compared to western countries.
+The price of the book-building issue was discovered during the first public offering (IPO).
 There is no set price, however there is a pricing range.
 The 'floor price' is the lowest in the band, while the 'cap price' is the highest.
 The pricing band is printed on the order paper.
 And investors can bid for the required shares at the price they pay.
 The share price is determined by the bids received.
 The securities are priced higher or equal to the floor price.
-The demand is known every day while the book is being created.
+The demand is known daily while the book is being created.

 Table of Content